-- What is the average pay of those who are in higher position?
-You can ask HR managers, friends and HR consultancy.
+- Research the average pay of those in higher positions, and ask HR managers, friends, and HR consultancies for information.

 Like this article?
 Subscribe to my newsletter below for more.

 How I wish I’ve read this article back in 2008!
 Yet another straight-talk.
 Could you elaborate more on how you get the 3.1m at age 62?
 Don’t quite understand how the interaction of 2% annual return and 5% inflation rate reach to 3.1m.

 N = 12*(90-62) = 336

 PMT (first payment) =1000*(1+5%)^(62-25) = 6081.41

 Using an excel, PV at 62 = $3,135,690.47 (ending mode).

 Thank you Wilfred!

 May I suggest that you repost this excellent piece of information every year or so with updated figures – this will greatly benefit many of your younger and new readers who just join the workforce.